fdanilogamu/fdanilogamu.github.io/docs/superna.md

 **Position:** Documentation Lead
 <br>
 <br>
-## How did this role help me as a Documentation Engineer and Project Manager?
+## How did this role help me as an Ops Wizard?
 <br>
 This role allowed me to deepen my expertise in documentation methodologies, particularly the docs-as-code approach.
 It enhanced my leadership skills and my ability to manage and collaborate with a team effectively.
 I led a team of three writers (myself included) through a complete documentation overhaul, rebuilding more than 100 articles.
 Working closely with the VP of R&D, I refined my leadership, editorial strategy, and information architecture skills.
 The result was that we turned a fragmented knowledge base into a cohesive, user-friendly resource.
 <br>